miztiik/security-incident-response-instance-isolation/README.md

 ## Buy me a coffee

-Buy me a coffee ☕ here `https://paypal.me/valaxy`, _or_ You can reach out to get more details through [here](https://youtube.com/c/valaxytechnologies/about).
+Buy me a coffee ☕ through [Paypal](https://paypal.me/valaxy), _or_ You can reach out to get more details through [here](https://youtube.com/c/valaxytechnologies/about).

 ### References